Adios Review - What Really is the "Adios Effect"?

 The Science – “Not Proven”

+The only ingredient we found that could have any effect on weight was dandelion root.
+That’s a diuretic so you could lose some water weight, but it will come back.
 At DietSpotlight, we want to see proof that the combination of ingredients is going to promote weight-loss.
 Those in Adios are not supported by scientific research and the company offers no specific studies on their product.

 The Bottom Line – Does Adios Work?